devlooped/StructId/readme.md

 types that implement the interface, making the code generation much more flexible and powerful.

+> NOTE: if you need to exclude just the string type from applying to the `TValue`,
+> you can use the inline comment `/*!string*/` in the primary constructor parameter
+> type, as in `TSelf(/*!string*/ TValue Value)`.

 In addition to constraining on the `TValue` type, you can also constrain on the the struct id/`TSelf` itself by declaring the inheritance requirements in a partial class of `TSelf` in the template.
-For example, the following (built-in) template ensures it's only applied/expanded for struct ids whose `TValue` is [Ulid](https://github.com/Cysharp/Ulid) and implement `INewable<TSelf, Ulid>`.
-Its usefulness in this case is that the given interface constraint allows us to use the `TSelf.New(Ulid)` static interface factory method and have it recognized by the C# compiler as valid code as part of the implementation of the parameterless `New()` factory method:
+For example, the following (built-in) template ensures it's only applied to struct ids whose `TValue` is [Ulid](https://github.com/Cysharp/Ulid) and implement `INewable<TSelf, Ulid>`.
+This is useful in this case since the given interface constraint allows us to use the `TSelf.New(Ulid)` static interface factory method and have it recognized by the C# compiler as valid code as part of the implementation of introduced parameterless `New()` factory method provided by the template:

 ```csharp
 [TStructId]